omarrachid98/react-todo-app/README.md

 # react-todo-app
-Simple to do list in reactjs
+Simple to do list in reactjs with tailwind css